themore0612/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 I am updating the readme.md file
+I am putting in more details in the readme file so that it would fulfill my task for "Additional changes to documentation"